wummel/python-update-checker/README.md

 Pcu needs Python >= 3.11 since it uses the tomllib Python module.

 Pcu consists of a single python script.
 The script uses [inline script metadata](https://peps.python.org/pep-0723/) to be executed directly with `uv run --script`.
+This enables easy packaging and installation.

 Limitations
 ------------

-* No library api is available, only the pcu command line interface as a single script.
+* No library api is available, only the `pcu` command line interface.
 * No support for custom dependency formats in pyproject.toml (eg. `[tool.poetry.dependencies]`).
-* Pcu only supports environment markers `os_name` and `sys_platform` with `==` operator.
+* Pcu has limited support for environment markers.
-  All other environment markers are ignored.
 * Constraint references (`-c`) inside requirements.txt are not supported.
   Use the `--constraints` option instead.